adiag321/Medical-Insurance-Cost-Prediction/README.md

 | RMSE | 6209.88 | 6067.50 | 4841.88 | 6238.13 |

  # Conclusion
-Based on the predictive modeling, Linear Regression algorithm has the best score compared to the others, with MAE Score 4305.20, RMSE Score 6209.88, & R2 Score 0.77.
-Linear Regression algorithm is fit based on the train & test accuracy.
+Based on the predictive modeling, Linear Regression algorithm has the best score compared to the others, with MAE Score 4305.20, RMSE Score 6209.88, & R2 Score 0.77. <br>
+Therefore, Linear Regression algorithm is the best fitted model based on the training and testing accuracy.